 - personal statement (generally fewer than 900 words)

-Applications are made to Columbia through ERAS (Electronic Residency Application Service) and should be completed by October 1st.
+Applications are made to Columbia through ERAS (Electronic Residency Application Service) and must be completed by October 1st.
 Applications received after October 1st will not be screened.
-After the completed application is processed by our Selection Committee, applicants will be notified by e-mail of interview arrangements.
-Dates for interviews are offered at that time.
-Interviews will be held on weekdays during November and December 2021.
-The entire interview process will be virtual; there will be no on campus visits or tours.
+After the completed application is processed by our Selection Committee, applicants will be notified by e-mail to arrange interviews.
+Dates and times for interviews are offered at that time.
+Interviews will be held on weekdays during November and December 2022.
+All interviews will be virtual.

 Further information may be obtained by contacting our Program Manager, Ms. Alexandra Perez at Alexandra.Perez@nyspi.columbia.edu.